karelbilek/karelbilek/README.md

 Go developer.
-Currently looking for work.
+Not looking for work.

 kb@karelbilek.com